Learning Outcomes

 A Licence to Alter typically contains conditions regarding:

-- The specific works permitted (often referring to detailed plans and specifications).
+- The specific works permitted (often referring to detailed plans, drawings, specifications, and structural calculations).

-- Obtaining other necessary consents (eg, planning permission, building regulations approval).
+- Obtaining other necessary consents (eg, planning permission, building regulations approval, listed building or conservation area consents).

-- Payment of the landlord's legal and surveyor's fees associated with granting the licence.
+- Payment of the landlord's legal and surveyor's fees associated with considering and granting the licence, and the cost of any monitoring by the landlord’s surveyor.

-- An obligation to reinstate the premises (ie, remove the alterations) at the end of the lease term, if required by the landlord.
+- An obligation to reinstate the premises (ie, remove the alterations) at the end of the lease term, if required by the landlord, or to a specified condition at the landlord’s option.

 Alterations in Underleases